 A. Scope

-The present guidelines provide guidance on the environmentally sound management (ESM) of wastes consisting of, containing, or contaminated with mercury or mercury compounds, hereinafter referred to as “mercury wastes”, pursuant to decisions VIII/33, IX/15, BC-10/7, BC-11/5 and BC-12/4 of the Conference of the Parties to the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal and decisions VII/7 and OEWG-9/4 of the Open-ended Working Group of the Basel Convention.
-This document supersedes the Basel Convention Technical guidelines for the ESM of wastes consisting of elemental mercury and wastes containing or contaminated with mercury, adopted by the Conference of the Parties at its tenth meeting.
+The present technical guidelines provide guidance on the environmentally sound management (ESM) of wastes consisting of, containing, or contaminated with mercury or mercury compounds, hereinafter referred to as “mercury wastes”, pursuant to decisions under the Basel and the Minamata Conventions.
+This document supersedes the Basel Convention Technical guidelines for the ESM of wastes consisting of, containing or contaminated with mercury or mercury compounds, adopted by the Conference of the Parties at its twelfth meeting.

-In paragraph 1 of Article 2 (“Definitions”),
+In addition, the present technical guidelines address provisions referred to in Article 11, paragraph 3 (a) to (c)and Article 3, paragraphs 4 and 5 (b) of the Minamata Convention.
+Article 11, paragraph 3 (a), of the Minamata Convention provides for a link between the present guidelines and the obligations of Parties to the Minamata Convention to manage mercury waste in an environmentally sound manner.
+For further details, see section II.B.1 of the present guidelines.